 By Andrea Lynn, Marketing Communications Manager

-For many, the concept of creating a marketing strategy can be mighty intimidating!
+For many, the concept of creating a marketing automation strategy can be mighty intimidating!
 We all vaguely know we need one…hopefully someone is posting on social media and placing some ads, right?
 Effective marketing goes far beyond piecemeal efforts; to fully activate your channels, it takes true engagement, oversight and strategic thinking.

 Where to begin?
 By following these six simple steps, you’ll be well on your way to developing and implementing a true marketing strategy:

 - Create measurable goals.
 What are your business goals?
 Be SMART.
 A S.M.A.R.T. goal is defined as one that is specific, measurable, achievable, results-focused, and time- bound.
 Keep your business goals simply written and clearly defined.
 Accountability is key!

 - Assess your audience.
 Who is your business trying to reach and what is the call to action?
 Your message points should be tailored to each market and tied back to your business goals.